swoyer2/Owen-Tracker/README.md

 # Owen Tracker

 This bot tracks the user's current status and the most recent message sent by them.
+You can use the bot by typing $ then the name you want to look at, it should look like
+$NAMEHERE .
+By default the name is set to my friend owen, but that can be changed.

 ---